 Prescription drug advertisements may not be false or misleading, and may not otherwise misbrand the product.
-See 21 C.F.R. $\S202.1(e)(6)$ .
+See 21 C.F.R. §202.1(e)(6).
 Under FDA regulations, a comparator advertisement is false or misleading if it: "[c]ontains a drug comparison that represents or suggests that a drug is safer or more effective than another drug in some particular when it has not been demonstrated to be safer or more effective in such particular by substantial evidence or substantial clinical experience".
-Id. at $\S202.1(e)(6)(ii)$ .
+Id. at §202.1(e)(6)(ii).
 Such an advertisement may also suggest uses that are not approved for the approved product, or present a false or misleading comparison.
-There is no reason per se why a company's brand name cannot be used in such a comparison, subject to other considerations such as intellectual property rights.
+There is no reason per se why a company's brand name cannot be used in such a comparison, subject to considerations such as the limits of "fair use" of intellectual property rights.